jordany33/ICSearch/README.md

 # search-engine
-This project implements a search engine
+This project implements a search engine.